Hi I'm Evelyn

 I am a Ugandan, that was born in Cuba and growing up had the opportunity to live and visit different parts of the world.
 I love to travel and enjoy different cultures.
-I am currently a college student hoping to study Management with an emphasis in finance and most probably minor in Spanish.
+I am currently a college student majoring in Economics and a minor in Business.
 Some of the things I enjoy doing are: dancing, singing and laughing!